u5893405/noti-reader/README.md

 There is no settings for TTS engines yet, but it will the next thing in development after advanced filters feature.

-Right now the advanced filters in GUI are in the middle of developing, so it doesn't fully work yet.
+Right now the advanced filters in GUI are in the middle of developing, but it partially works already.

 required software: